Aliases for KCNH2 Gene

 GeneCards Summary for KCNH2 Gene

 KCNH2 (Potassium Voltage-Gated Channel Subfamily H Member 2) is a Protein Coding gene.
-Diseases associated with KCNH2 include long qt syndrome 2 and short qt syndrome 1.
-Among its related pathways are Transmission across Chemical Synapses and Prostate Cancer.
+Diseases associated with KCNH2 include Long Qt Syndrome 2 and Short Qt Syndrome 1.
+Among its related pathways are Glucose / Energy Metabolism and Potassium Channels.
 GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH2 Gene